Shchedryk (song): In popular culture

-Originally a New Year song, "Shchedryk" is not a popular Christmas song in Ukraine, unlike elsewhere in the world.
-Instead it is more often performed on the eve of the Julian New Year.
+Originally a New Year celebration song, "Shchedryk" is not a popular Christmas song in Ukraine, unlike elsewhere in the world where the introduction of the Wilhousky lyrics became popularized since the late 1930s.
+Instead, in Ukraine its association with the new year is retained and the song is more often performed on the eve of the Julian Calendar new year.